What Will You Study

-International Baccalaureate 35 points overall with 16 points from the best 3 Higher Level subjects including 6 in Higher Level Geography (or alternative cognate subject).
+International Baccalaureate 35 points overall with 16 points from the best 3 Higher Level subjects including Geography at HL grade 6 or alternative cognate subject

 Lancaster’s graduates in Economics and Geography develop a unique and insightful perspective on global issues along with excellent analytical skills – this combination of knowledge and skills is highly valued by employers in many areas.

 Our graduates work across a wide range of sectors such as conservation, business and the armed forces or charitable organisations, journalism or publishing.